alwaysgreenhq/alwaysgreen/examples/demos/nova-demo-repo/E2E_SETUP_GUIDE.md

 ## Step 9: Merge the Fix

-1. Review Nova's changes
+1. Review AlwaysGreen's changes
 2. Approve the PR
 3. Merge it to main
 4. The calculator is now working correctly!

 ## Local Testing (Alternative)

-If you want to test Nova locally before GitHub:
+If you want to test AlwaysGreen locally before GitHub:

 ```bash
 # Make sure you're on the broken branch